stewartknapman/rails-girls-slides/_notes/elements of visual design.md

 ### Colour

 Colour.
-Ok I promise these other sections won't be as long.
+Ok I promise these other sections won't be as long as that last one.

 Colour allows us to highlight items we want emphasised, and it is a great way of creating feeling and mood in our design.